neuralmimicry/BrainHarmonics/README.md

 Creates a number of simulation universes from which to create neurons/synapses.

 Skeletal framework exists to call Python routines if required.
-Currently minimal paramterisation files but elements are there.
+Currently minimal parameterisation files but elements are there.